 Perhaps take a walk during lunch or eat out with your colleagues.
 Plan to meet your friends for coffee after work.
 Listen to music, to fight off the feeling of sluggishness during your first week of getting back to work.

 Practice positivity to see the good aspects of your workplace.
 Instead of thinking of the daunting task and dwelling on negative thoughts, take a moment to breathe in and think about the aspects of your work that you love.
 Whether it be hanging out with your co-workers, working on a project, or going to your favorite cafe during lunch.

 While this should be a given, most of us are not getting enough sleep.
-Good night sleep is very essential for relation and renewal.
+Good night's sleep is very essential for relationships and renewal.
 So, set up your alarm and treat yourself to a cozy nap.
 Let your body take the rest it needs to rejuvenate itself.